 The useEffect hook accepts two parameters: effect callback and an array of dependencies.
 When omitted or incorrectly used, the array of dependencies can lead to an infinite loop.

-Checking whether the counter will work if the isCounterStarted variable is true
+check.
+Letโs check whether our counter will still work if the isCounterStarted

 The bottom line here is that the correct way to avoid an infinite loop is to properly manage the array of dependencies.
 Control when the side effect callback should fire.